Master Physician Assistant Department Mission Statement

 Applicants must meet the following prerequisite criteria:

 - International medical graduates and students educated abroad may apply for admission.
 Regardless of previous professional training and academic degrees earned, Samuel Merritt's MPA curriculum must be completed in its entirety.
-The TOEFL is required of all International Medical Graduates.
-All international academic transcripts must be evaluated by a U.S. evaluation service that is a member of the National Association of Credential Evaluations Services (NACES) for degree, course content, semester unit equivalencies, and science and cumulative GPAs prior to the application deadline.
+The Test of English as a Foreign Language (TOEFL) is required of all International Medical Graduates.
+All international academic transcripts must be evaluated by a U.S. evaluation service that is a member of the National Association of Credential Evaluations Services (NACES) for degree, course content, semester unit equivalencies and science and cumulative GPAs prior to the application deadline.
+The evaluation must be sent to CASPA as part of the application.
 Information on NACES may be found at www.naces.org.
-For all applicants educated outside the United States it is strongly recommend that they should complete one semester (15 units) of graduate or undergraduate work at a U.S. college or university.
+For all applicants educated outside the United States it is strongly recommended that they complete one semester (15 units) of graduate or undergraduate work at a U.S. college or university.
 In addition, all other admission requirements must be met.